Fight IQ — Language of Professional Wrestling Glossary

 In the sprawling, often chaotic world of professional wrestling media, clarity is a rare commodity.
 Fans are inundated with hot takes and speculation that frequently overlook the art form’s core principles.
 The Ringside Report Network is here to cut through that noise.
 We are establishing a new standard for analysis, one grounded in a deep, functional understanding of the craft.
-That mission begins with speaking the language of the ring.
+That mission begins with the language of professional wrestling.

 This guide is more than a simple glossary.
 It is the foundation of our entire approach and a clear statement of the authoritative content we are committed to producing.
-By exploring the essential terms of the business—from the creative decisions behind the curtain to the nuanced art of in-ring storytelling—we are providing the tools necessary for a more insightful level of fandom.
+By exploring the essential terms that make up the language of professional wrestling — from the creative decisions behind the curtain to the nuanced art of in-ring storytelling — we are providing the tools necessary for a more insightful level of fandom.
 Consider this your gateway.
 Master these concepts, and you will not only appreciate the product on a deeper level but also understand the expert framework that informs every article, review, and report we publish.

 Foundational Concepts: The Reality of the Artifice